ortus-docs/contentbox-docs/introduction/whats_new_3_0_0/administrator.md

 ### Markdown Native Support
-ContentBox now sports native Markdown support for all content objects.
+ContentBox now sports native Markdown support for writing all content objects.
+You can even choose markdown on a per-user level as your preferred writing style.

 ### New Code Editor